-(ISSA): A School ISSA is a summary of the adjustments and resources the adviser to students with disabilities has agreed are necessary to meet the individual needs of a student, based on documentary evidence, in consultation with the student and key academic and administrative personnel.
+Inclusion Plan (IP): A School IP is a summary of the adjustments and resources the adviser to students with disabilities has agreed are necessary to meet the individual needs of a student, based on documentary evidence, in consultation with the student and key academic and administrative personnel.
 See Appendix 9 for an example.

-Institute of Education (IoE): Founded in 1902, the Institute of Education has an international reputation for high quality research, teacher training, higher degrees, consultancy in education and the related aspects of professional practice and the social sciences.
+Institute of Education (IoE): Founded in 1902, the Institute of Education (now part of MCL) has an international reputation for high quality research, teacher training, higher degrees, consultancy in education and the related aspects of professional practice and the social sciences.

 Lent Term: The second term in the academic year running from around the second full week in January until the fourth week in March.
-For the 2016/17 session term dates are 9 January 2017 to 24 March 2016.
+For the 2017/18 session term dates are 8 January 2018 to 23 March 2018.